NexPlayer/Unity-SDK/basic/quickstart-guide.md

 ## NexPlayer™ flow

-In order to start using the NexPlayer™ Plugin for Unity SDK, it is good to have an understanding of the basic flow that the player needs to follow in order to work properly.
+In order to start using the NexPlayer™ Plugin for Unity SDK, it's good to have an understanding of the basic flow that the player needs to follow in order to work properly.

 ![Use Case selection](../assets/basic/quick11.png)